Resource Sharing

 Overdrive for Academic Libraries

-The New York Academic OverDrive Consortium was created to provide academic institutions in New York State with a larger and more affordable collection of ebooks and audiobooks than they could build on their own.
+The New York Academic OverDrive Joint Collection was created to provide academic institutions in New York State with a larger and more affordable collection of ebooks, audiobooks, and magazines than they could build on their own.
 This model emphasizes pooling resources and sharing access equally among all participating campuses.
-The Consortium is managed by Northern New York Library Network (NNYLN), a member of the Empire State Library Network (ESLN).
+The group is managed by Northern New York Library Network (NNYLN), a member of the Empire State Library Network (ESLN).

-Colleges or universities with 22,000 student FTE or fewer that are members of their local library council shall be eligible to join the Consortium.
-Any current OverDrive standalone system customer needs Overdrive’s permission to join the Consortium.
+Colleges or universities with 22,000 student FTE or fewer that are members of their local library council shall be eligible to share in the joint collection.
+Any current OverDrive standalone system customer needs Overdrive’s permission to join the group.

 Interested colleges should submit their intent to join to meg@nnyln.org by mid-July.
 This allows time for required forms to be submitted and authentication to be configured by the start of the term (Sept 1).
 Colleges may join mid-cycle for an added administrative fee of $200 and annual Overdrive fees shall be prorated.